 We defined the dementia cohort using ICD-9-CM diagnostic codes from Medicare claims.
 To qualify as a dementia case, individuals were required to be enrolled in Medicare Parts A and B coverage for at least 12 months before and one month after receipt of one of the following diagnosis codes in an inpatient, skilled nursing facility (SNF), home health, hospital outpatient or carrier claim: 331.x, 290.x, 294.x, or 797.16,21 (Specific codes provided in Appendix Table A1.)
 We defined the diagnosis date for dementia cases as the date of the first qualifying diagnosis code, which is likely after the true onset date.
 We eliminate individuals in Medicare Advantage plans around the time of diagnosis due to incomplete utilization information.

-To isolate the incremental costs due to ADRD, we selected a comparison group of HRS participants matching on sex, race, ethnicity, birth year, and HRS-survey entry year.
+To isolate the incremental costs due to ADRD, we selected a comparison group of HRS participants matching on sex, race/ethnicity, birth year, HRS-survey entry year, and state of residence.
 After matching the dementia cases, up to five controls were randomly selected for each case.
 The comparison group faced similar inclusion criterion; they had to be enrolled in Medicare Parts A and B for the 12 months before and one month after the diagnosis date of their matched case.
 Additionally, controls had no dementia diagnosis themselves or for a household member prior to or for the 72 months following the diagnosis date of their matched dementia case.
 This last criterion addresses the concern that the health and health care costs of these participants may have been influenced by their household member’s dementia diagnosis.
 Individuals who eventually received a dementia diagnosis were eligible to be controls at younger ages (at least 6 years prior to diagnosis).
 This was allowed to ensure comparable longevity spells between our cases and controls.
 Controls were given the diagnosis date of their assigned case to allow for a comparison of equivalent time periods.

 Study procedures were approved by the Institutional Review Board at the University of Washington, the University of Pennsylvania, the HRS Restricted Data Applications Processing Center, and the Centers for Medicare and Medicaid Services (CMS) Privacy Board.